DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Delta Robot Characterization

 \subsection{Workspace}

-To minimize the hand size while keeping a reasonable workspace and force profile for most manipulation tasks, design parameters including the link length ($D_l$), footprint of the Delta robot ($D_b$), and end-effector size ($D_e$) as indicated in Fig.~\ref{fig:coupling} can be varied and configured.
-Here we characterize the workspace size and force profile by configuring the base radius as 15 mm, 20 mm, and 25 mm, and link length as 35 mm, 45 mm, and 55 mm.
-We keep the same end-effector size with a 6 mm radius to fit the fingertip.
-We follow the same procedure as force characterization: we discretize the actuation space to $5\times 5\times 5$ grids, and collect four lateral direction forces for each grid by actuating the Deltas by 5 mm in the workspace.
-We plot the modeled workspace and recorded averaged force profile data in Fig.~\ref{fig:force-all}.
-We observe that with a smaller base radius and longer link length, the workspace becomes larger but the force profile decreases, and vice versa.
+To minimize the hand size while keeping a reasonable workspace and force profile for most manipulation tasks, design parameters including Delta robot's link length ($D_l$), base radius ($D_b$), and EE radius ($D_e$) as indicated in Fig.~\ref{fig:coupling} can be varied and configured.
+Here we characterize the workspace size and force profile by configuring the base radius as $15$ mm, $20$ mm, and $25$ mm, and link length as $35$ mm, $45$ mm, and $55$ mm.
+We keep the same EE radius as 6 mm to fit the fingertip.
+We follow the same procedure as force characterization.
+We plot the modeled workspace and recorded averaged lateral direction force profile data in Fig.~\ref{fig:force-all}.
+We observe the trade-off between the workspace size and stability of the Delta robot.

-For household object manipulation in Section~\ref{sec:application}, we choose to use four Delta robots with a 20 mm base radius ($D_b$) and a 45 mm link length ($D_l$) to accommodate the size and weight of the objects for our hand prototypes.
-We also pre-define the coupling link length ($A_c$) as 20 mm and the angle between Deltas (${A_d}$) as 90 degrees to let the fingertips overlap when they are fully closed for firm small object grasping as shown in Fig.~\ref{fig:coupling} (c) top row.
+For household object manipulation in Section~\ref{sec:application}, we choose to use Delta robots with a $20$ mm base radius ($D_b$) and a $45$ mm link length ($D_l$) to accommodate the size and weight of the objects.
+We also pre-define the coupling link length ($A_c$) as $20$ mm and the angle between fingers (${A_d}$) as $90 ^{\circ}$ to let the fingertips overlap when they are fully closed for firm small object grasping as shown in Fig.~\ref{fig:coupling} (c).
 This gives us a maximum hand workspace of $124\text{ mm}\times 124\text{ mm}\times 25\text{ mm}$.